 • Don’t make promises you can’t keep.

-• Finally, it is important not to take it personally.
-If you get upset you will take it on future customers.
+• Finally, it is essential not to take it personally.
+If you get upset, you will take it out on future customers.

-8. Tell us about a time you went above and beyond for a customer?
+8. Tell us about a time you went above and beyond for a customer.

 9. Where do you see yourself in five years?

-• Mention you would like a career in healthcare or perhaps a retail management career (both good answers for London Drugs)
+• Mention that you would like a career in healthcare or perhaps a retail management career (both good answers for London Drugs)

 10. Why should I hire you?